Wireflows: Wireframe flow visualization for apps and webpages

 If a wireflow uses static descriptors to demonstrate interactions between wireframe screens or pages, a low-fidelity prototype actually shows these interactions in action through clickable links within the design.
 Historically, prototyping comes significantly later down the design funnel, usually in the form of high-fidelity prototyping (i.e., the wireframe has been signed off, mockups with visual assets have been created, and a prototype has been built to demonstrate something close to the finished product).

 However, as design needs have changed, so too has design technology.
-Collaborative online wireframing tools such as Uizard allow you to upload your hand-drawn wireframes, create brand-new digital wireframes in seconds, and build tangible interactions between screens or pages instantly, removing any ambiguity and removing the need to wait till endgame prototyping to accurately demonstrate UX, user journey, and the intent behind design elements.
+Designing wireframes collaboratively with UI design tools such as Uizard allow you to upload your hand-drawn wireframes with Wireframe Scanner, create brand-new digital wireframes from scratch or from a template, and also build tangible interactions between screens or pages instantly.

 Essentially, you can go from a sketch of a wireframe to a multi-screen digital wireframe with functioning interactions and user flows in minutes, and then share this with other stakeholders for further collaboration and feedback.